Jbdealord/payment_api_v1/README.md

 6. Avoid payments between same balance of same account.
 While payments between different balances of same account sounds reasonable.
 7. Add (and maintain) data migration with sample data for easier testing.
+8. Think about caching - what we're able to cache and how to invalidate that data.

 Documentation and Workflows:

 1. Create `CONTRIBUTING.md` file in the root of this repository to store rules directly related to contribution - Code of Conduct, Pull Requesting, etc ...

+Whole architecture of Microservice farm:

+1. We might want to add 2 extra components - Generic API Gateway and Auth Service (which will perform active communication).
+Generic API Gateway will forward requests to other microservices and will talk with different clients - mobile, web, etc ...